CentsOfFate/Shoreline-Watch/README.md

-# Shoreline Watch - Data Warehouse Project
+# Shoreline Watch - Business Intelligence Project
 This project is demonstrating a Data Warehouse using an online watch retailer and visualizing the data with Seaborn, Matplotlib and Power BI

 ## Getting Started